Dogs

 Generally speaking, the most common recommendation is that puppies should be spayed or neutered at around six months of age.
 This is usually when their immune systems have developed enough to withstand the surgery.

 Some veterinarians may recommend waiting until a dog is 9 months to a year old for larger breeds such as Labradors and German Shepherds.
 However, spaying or neutering can be done at any age depending on the health of older pets, even after their reproductive years have passed.
-Again, helping reduce cancer and other reproductive illnesses is still an important aspect of spaying or neutering your beloved pet.
+Again, helping reduce cancer, a life threatening infection or illnesses are still an important aspect of spaying or neutering your beloved pet.

 Conclusion